Admission & Financial Aid

-When do I have to start repaying my Parent PLUS Loan?
+When do I start repaying my Parent PLUS Loan?

 If you do not defer repayment while your child is enrolled, your payments will start 60 days after the full amount you’ve borrowed for a school year has been disbursed to the student’s account.

-If you would like to postpone repayment of a PLUS Loan, you must contact your loan servicer directly.
+If you have questions or problems with repayment of a PLUS Loan, you must contact your loan servicer directly.
 You can get the contact information by logging into the National Student Loan Database with your FSA user ID and password.
 Select Financial Aid Review and click on the loan from the list provided.

 What is the interest rate for a Parent PLUS Loan?

 What happens if I am denied a Parent PLUS Loan?